ericvangeem/eds-masterclass/docs/migration-exercise.md

     - https://deno.com/blog/open-source
     - https://deno.com/blog/v2.5

+TASK: The import currently mostly works fine, but we need to enhance it to:
-TASK: The blog post metadata should contain fields for `Author` and `Tags` which are currently missing.
+- Include the `Author` and `Tags` of the post as metadata which are currently missing.
+- Remove the author and tags that are being imported as actual content since we're utilizing page metadata for that.

 Update the `handleBlogPosts` function in `import.js` to include these in the metadata table.
+We also want to remove the author and tags from the actual content that is being imported since that is being placed in the metadata.

 _Solution is available here: https://gist.github.com/usman-khalid/d15cdec210ff88fd9db55e022a3804fb_